LoveStartLearnBuildTokensResourcesConverseBlog

 1. We don't vote because we can't vote.
 The IETF is not a membership organization, it's nearly impossible to figure out who would get a vote for any given question.
 There are only “participants”, not “members”.

-3. Another is to "take the temperature".
-A smaller bunch of loud hums for choice A and a larger number of non-committal hums for choice B might indicate that some believe that there are serious problems with choice B, albeit the more popular by sheer number of people.
+4. Another reason is to "take the temperature".
+A few loud hums for choice A and a larger number of non-committal hums for choice B might indicate that some believe there are serious problems with choice B, albeit the more popular by sheer number of people.

 Prompt: Do the number of votes, hums, or hands matter in consensus-based decision making?